パール(真珠)の選び方

 ●●●

 When actually purchasing pearls, what criteria should you use and how should you choose them?
-Here, we will explain the most important criterion for choosing pearls: "pearl quality."
+Here we will explain the most important criterion when making a selection: pearl quality.

-If you haven't yet read the articles about the types and characteristics of pearls, how to wear them in formal situations, and how to coordinate pearls in casual situations, be sure to check these out as well.
+If you haven't yet read our articles about the types and characteristics of pearls, etiquette for wearing them in formal situations, and coordinating pearls in casual settings, please take a look at these articles as well.

 The difference in quality of pearls is easier to see than that of diamonds, and can be seen with the naked eye.
-A necklace can cost anywhere from 10,000 yen to several million yen, but when you put them side by side, the difference is obvious!
+A set of necklaces can cost anywhere from around 10,000 yen to several million yen, but when you line them up side by side, the difference is obvious!

-However, there are some things that are easy to understand at a glance and some that are a little more difficult to understand, so I will explain them step by step.
+However, there are some that are easy to understand at a glance and some that are a little difficult to understand, so I will explain them step by step.
 Also, Hojudo's official Instagram account has a special feature on the quality of pearls.
-I will include a link, so please take a look.Listplease.
+I will post a link, so please take a look.Listplease.

 ▼Official Instagram Pearl Special Feature〈Size〉

-If you are looking for a string of pearls and are concerned about the size and length, please read the following article.Please take a look.
+If you are looking for a string of pearl necklaces and are worried about the size and length, please read the following article.Please take a look.

 ▼ Pearl etiquette for formal occasions